ricekot/ricekot.github.io/_posts/2021/2021-06-25-levelling-up-zap-with-oast.md

 </table>
 </center>

-Then, at an interval that can be set by the user, ZAP will poll OAST server for any interactions that it received and display them in a separate tab in the bottom panel.
+Then, at an interval that can be set by the user, ZAP will poll the OAST server for any interactions that it received and display them in a separate tab in the bottom panel.

 <!-- ZAP bottom panel OAST tab image -->